arvodia/arvodia-cli/README.md

   The script will stop when the first bad option is found.

 ## Configuration
-To customize the title of the console introduction, modify the constant `ARVODIA_CLI_TITLE` in the src/Arvodia/Autoloader.php file
+To customize the title of the console introduction, modify the `arvodia_cli_title` key in the `Command/config.json` file

 ## Git clone
 ```